se21m024/PPR_Ex_3_Sort/readme.md

 ## Parallel QuickSort

 The parallel quicksort without a threshold performs poorly.
-It takes 303122 ms to sort the 500000 numbers.
+It takes 303122 ms to sort the 500000 numbers on 12 threads.
+This is a demonstrative example for the phenomenon of oversubscription.
+The cost to create and manage new tasks far outweighs the benefit, the parallel execution provides.

 ## Parallel QuickSort with threshold